Kristina01111000/Drws_site/README.md

      - contact from inmotion? on ssl?
 SENT FILES TO INMOTION
      - 1099 form for payment?
 16 hours this month, once a month not weekly NEXT WEEK

-	- THINK ABOUT A GROUP FOR MAILING LIST, SEE IF PEEPSO LETS YOU DO IT BY USER CHOICE
 	- GOOGLE DOC AND PDF FOR SCORECARD
-		- MAKE PAGE THAT HAS INSTRUCTIONS THEN LINK TO GOOGLE DOC AND DOWNLOAD FOR EXCEL SHEET
+		- MAKE PAGE THAT HAS INSTRUCTIONS THEN LINK TO GOOGLE DOC AND DOWNLOAD FOR EXCEL SHEET?

 	- MONTHLY TOPIC, ENTIRE THING IN EMAIL, EVERY WEEK MAYBE
 	- ALWAYS SEE THEM ON THE SITE